addqq/first-try/README.md

 - visual code
 - markdown

+v1.3

+\- reversed the flow of the changelog
+\- reset commits for synchronization tests

+v1.2

+\- integrated new button with subtract functionality

 v1.1

 \- added js file
 \- modified index.html for js linking
 \- updated changelog to readme.md

-v1.2

-\- integrated new button with subtract functionality

 _To be continued..._